 A Facebook campaign is designed to build your audience, generate interest in your company and make more people aware of your brand and the jobs/positions that you have available to fill.
 Simply put, Facebook advertising works.
 It allows you to keep up with your current audience, your future audience and your competition.
-It has the ability to drive qualified traffic to your career site where candidates have the opportunity to fill out an application.
+It has the ability to drive qualified traffic to your career site where candidates have the opportunity to apply for open jobs.

 Types of Facebook Ads

 Link Click Ads – Supported Placements throughout Facebook: Right Column; Desktop Newsfeed; Mobile Newsfeed; Audience Network; Instagram

 When you think about ads on Facebook, more than likely you are thinking about what most people call in the industry Link Click Ads.
 These type of ads help send people to whichever landing page you have associated with your ad.
 This can be a recruitment site, shopping site or even a blog post.
 Because you can use Link Click Ads with several placements, it allows you to deliver the same ad across multiple news feeds and reach a large audience at the same time.